naomibaes/lexical_semantic_change_framework/README.md

 Environments:

 - **Spartan**: The University of Melbourne’s high-performance computing system for preprocessing corpus data (transformer models).
-    - **Related Scripts**: Vim Editor and Slurm for HPC clusters.
+    - **Related Scripts**: Slurm files for HPC clusters (job scheduler and workload manager).
 - **Visual Studio Code IDE**: Integrated environment for running scripts with Conda environment management for Python and renv for R.

 ## License

 - The code is licensed under the Creative Commons Attribution 4.0 International Public License (CC BY 4.0), allowing others to share and adapt the work with appropriate credit.
-- The Association for Computational Linguistics (ACL) is the licensor of the code.
+- The Association for Computational Linguistics (ACL) is the licensor of the code: "*Copyright © 2020 Association for Computational Linguists (ACL).
+All Rights Reserved.*"

 ### Citation Request